Azure/eno/docs/reconciliation/README.md

 There is one exception to this rule: CRDs are always reconciled before CRs of the kind they define.

-## Merge Semantics
+## Updates

 By default, Eno uses [server-side apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) with `--force-conflicts=true` to write resources it manages.

-> Client-side patching is supported by setting `--disable-ssa`.
-But beware that Eno can only add and update fields.
-Fields no longer returned from the synthesizer will not be removed.
+Exceptions:

+- The eno-reconciler process can fall back to client-side three-way merge patch by setting `--disable-ssa`
+- Merge can be disabled for a resource by setting the `eno.azure.io/replace: "true"` annotation (a full `update` request will be used instead of a `patch`)
+- All updates can be disabled for a resource by setting the `eno.azure.io/disable-updates: "true"` annotation

 ## Deletion